Colorectal Cancer

 The U.S. Food and Drug Administration reviews and clears or approves colorectal cancer tests (Guaiac FOBT, Immunochemical FOBT, Fecal Immunochemical Test or FIT), prescription medicines, and medical devices (sigmoidoscope, colonoscope), used during colorectal cancer screening.

-Talk to your doctor before taking aspirin for colorectal cancer prevention or heart disease prevention.
+Also, talk to your doctor before taking aspirin for colorectal cancer prevention or heart disease prevention.

 Related Posts